h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -  **Hadoop**: Hadoop is not required to run H2O unless you want to deploy H2O on a Hadoop cluster.
 Supported versions are listed on the `Download page <http://www.h2o.ai/download/>`_ (when you select the Install on Hadoop tab) and include:

-   -  Cloudera CDH 5.2 or later (5.3 is recommended)
+   -  Cloudera CDH 5.4 or later
-   -  Hortonworks HDP 2.1 or later
+   -  Hortonworks HDP 2.2 or later
+   -  MapR 4.0 or later
+   -  IBM Open Platform 4.2

   Refer to the :ref:`on-hadoop` section for detailed information.